DanDePaoli/DanDePaoli/README.md

 You can check out a couple of my recent projects in deployment on my portfolio site: dpao.dev

-I’m currently working as a contract full-stack software engineer.
-I am open to new opportunities and would love to connect with you: https://www.linkedin.com/in/danieldepaoli/
+I currently work for the IBM Technology Garage as a cloud engineer.
+I love to connect with you: https://www.linkedin.com/in/danieldepaoli/

 <!--
 **DanDePaoli/DanDePaoli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.